This is the website of the Dutilh Family Foundation

-On January 1st the 50th edition of the family-magazine, Dutilhiteiten 2018, has been issued.
-This volume contains amoungs others a report on the family-gathering in Clairac, held in July 2017.
+On January 1st 2018 the 50th edition of the family-magazine Dutilhiteiten was issued.
+This volume contains among others a report on the family-gathering in Clairac, held in July 2017.

 Between 25 and 27 July 2014, 25 descendants of Eitenne Dutilh (1751-1810) and his brother Jean (1756-1804) gathered in Philadelphia, the city where Etienne and Jean arrived in 1783 coming from Clairac in France.
 Also present were 6 descendants of Jacques Dutilh (1692-1746), uncle of Etienne and Jean who left Clairac in 1718 to start a life as wine merchant in Rotterdam.